-Using Numicon Shapes, number rods or other objects in this adjustable Pan Balance enables children to see equivalent combinations.
+Using Numicon Shapes, number rods or other objects in this adjustable Pan Balance (which also features on the Numicon Software for the Interactive Whiteboard) enables children to see equivalent combinations.
+In particular this helps them to understand that the = symbol means 'is of equal value to' and avoid the misunderstanding that it is an instruction to do something.
 Children can easily see what is in the transparent pans, making the Pan Balance especially useful for comparing quantities as part of measurement work.
-It can also be used, in the same way as any bucket balance, to explore the concepts of 'heavier' and 'lighter' in Geometry, Measurement and Statistics 1.
+It can also be used, in the same way as any bucket balance, to explore mass.